Fear gauges throttle back after rollercoaster run

 By Saikat Chatterjee, Thyagaraju Adinarayan and April Joyner

-The Cboe Volatility Index .VIX, known as Wall Street's fear gauge, was at 59.07 points, well below its March 16 record closing high of 82.69.
-It was the biggest six-day drop in the index since November 2008.
+The Cboe Volatility Index .VIX, known as Wall Street's fear gauge, was at 61.67 points on Tuesday, well below its March 16 record closing high of 82.69.
+It was the biggest drop over a six-day period in the index since November 2008.

-But while that decline in market volatility will offer some respite to battered investors, it is too soon to declare that markets have bottomed out after a 30% cliff-edge drop from record highs on the S&P 500 .SPX.
-During the financial crisis, the S&P 500 took months to find its bottom even after the VIX plummeted.

 In an unusual move, the VIX began subsiding last week even as stocks continued to fall.
 The VIX has nearly matched its levels during the financial crisis even though the recent sell-off is not as deep as the 2008-2009 crash, so the index was likely overvalued, said Matt Thompson, managing partner at Thompson Capital Management in Chicago.